Drink driving penalties

 - if it wasn't your first offence.

-Since 30 April 2018, if you fail a roadside breath test you may face penalties.
-There are different penalties depending on whether it is your first offence or if you’ve been caught before.
+Since 30 April 2018, if you fail a roadside breath test, you may face penalties.
+These penalties are different depending on if it's your first time, or if you've been caught before.

-The following two tables explain the different penalties when caught with a BAC over the legal limit in your system.
+The two tables below show the different penalties for driving with a BAC over the legal limit in your system.

 Licence cancellation/disqualification from driving

-As well as being fined, you’ll also have your licence cancelled or be disqualified from driving for at least three months, but in most cases, it will be six months or more.
+Besides paying a fine, you'll also lose your licence or not be allowed to drive for at least three months.
+In most cases, it's six months or longer.

 What else can happen?